Terms and Conditions of the Liberty SIPP

 16. Governing Law

 This Agreement will be governed by and constructed in accordance with the laws of England.
 The English courts are to have exclusive jurisdiction to settle any disputes or claims that may arise out of or in connection with these Terms and Conditions.
 You, the Trustees, The Royal Bank of Scotland and Metro Bank (as the case may be) and we agree to submit to the exclusive jurisdiction of the English courts.

 17. Third parties

-Save as expressly provided, nothing in these Terms and Conditions shall confer on any third party except for the Trustees and The Royal Bank of Scotland any beneﬁt or the right to enforce any of these Terms and Conditions.
+Save as expressly provided, nothing in these Terms and Conditions shall confer on any third party except for the Trustees and The Royal Bank of Scotland and Metro Bank (as the case may be) any beneﬁt or the right to enforce any of these Terms and Conditions.

 We will provide the following services:

 18.1 establishment of your 1,000 Segments within your Arrangement under the Scheme and any other Arrangements needed to accept the transfer in of income withdrawal beneﬁts;